twitter-archive/kestrel/README.md

 -----------

 Kestrel requires java 6 (for JMX support) and ant 1.7.
 If you see an error about missing JMX classes, it usually means you're building with java 5.
 On a mac, you may have to hard-code an annoying `JAVA_HOME` to use java 6:

     $ export JAVA_HOME=/System/Library/Frameworks/JavaVM.framework/Versions/1.6/Home

 Building from source is easy:

-    $ ant
+    $ sbt clean update package-dist

 Scala libraries and dependencies will be downloaded from maven repositories the first time you do a build.
 The finished distribution will be in `dist`.